<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 What is a Carbon Emission Label?

-A carbon emission label (also known as a carbon label or food carbon footprint label) shows the climate impact of a food item in clear, quantifiable terms—typically measured in kilograms of CO2e per serving.
-It’s based on a life cycle assessment (LCA) that factors in everything from land use and transportation to packaging and refrigeration.
+A menu carbon emission label shows the climate impact of a dish in clear, quantifiable terms—typically measured in kilograms of CO2e per serving, kg or a selected reference value.
+It’s based on a life cycle assessment (LCA) that factors in everything from land use change and transportation to packaging and refrigeration.

 In short, it’s a full-scope mirror of a dish’s environmental cost.